PlayStation Move controller put to the test

 Xbox's Kinect and Nintendo's 3DS hand-held console will provide tough competition for the PlayStation Move.

-But as it's hitting the shops first, in mid-September, it has a significant advantage over its rivals.
+But as it hit the shops first last month it has a significant advantage over its rivals.